Kount/kount-ris-python-sdk/docs/SDK-Integration-&-Unit-Tests.rst

 --------------------------------------

-In order to run the set of integration tests, it is required to correctly set the configurationKey in **Khas class**.
+In order to run the set of integration tests, it is required to correctly set the configurationKey in **Khash class**.
 Feel free to set as a system variable, put it in local\_settings.pt /Django users/, etc.
 Configure it in settings.py